i-ape/eduMap/README.md

 # eduMap
-## this ia map divided by level of education
+## this is map divided by level of education